DanielTsang26/network-monitoring-lab/README.md

   Monitors and exports IP traffic data to a collector

 - **`OS/Platform:`**
-  Linux,Hosts router/firewall, `syslog server` , `NetFlow` exporter/collector
+  Linux;Hosts router/firewall, `syslog server` , `NetFlow` exporter/collector

 - **`VRRP (Virtual Router Redundancy Protocol):`**
-Implented, is a protocol that is used to provide redundancy and failover in a network.
+A protocol that is used to provide redundancy and failover in a network.
 Itenables the routers in a virtual router group to sharet he same IP address and provides a mechanism for quickly switching the IP address from one router to another in the event of a failure.

 ## OBJECTIVES: